 The ArtZone is a drop-in art studio for visitors of all ages to come in and get creative!
 Each month features exciting art projects like printmaking, painting, drawing, collage, and more.
 The ArtZone also has a children’s art library and exhibition space for children/student exhibitions.
 The ArtZone is part of the Community Connections Renovation & Expansion Project and is NOW OPEN!

-Story Time at 10am every First Saturday (recommended for children ages 7 and under)
+New Time!
+Story Time is now at 11am every First Saturday (recommended for children ages 7 and under)

 Be sure to visit our Facebook events for information on each month’s featured artists and story books.

 Family Membership level and above includes entry for cardholder + 3 guests.
 For membership information, click here.